-[Need more analysis].
+Need more analysis].
 Alternative 1 would not limit participation or effort in the golden tilefish fishery.
-Alternative 2 would be expected to limit participation and effort in the golden tilefish fishery but it is difficult to determine what the reduction in effort would be without the specific designs of the LAP program.
+All of the sub-alternatives under Alternative 2 would result in a reduction of effort in the golden tilefish fishery.
+Sub-alternative 2A-2J would reduce the effort in the golden tilefish fishery and thereby reduce any potential bycatch.
+Alternative 3 would be expected to limit participation and effort in the golden tilefish fishery but it is difficult to determine what the reduction in effort would be without the specific designs of the LAP program.